PalisadoesFoundation/.github/profile/README.md

 ### The Talawa Projects

-The Talawa projects' software helps to create closer communities by assisting Community-Based Organizations manage their membership activities.
+The Talawa projects' software helps to create closer communities by assisting Community-Based Organizations, like ourselves, manage their membership activities.
 It is made specially for religious organizations, charities and other non-profits.

 More information on the projects can be found on the [Talawa Website](https://docs.talawa.io).